docker/docs/docker-hub/publish/customer_faq.md

 keywords: Docker, docker, store, purchase images
 title: Docker Hub Publisher & Certified Content FAQs
 redirect_from:
   - /docker-store/customer_faq/
 ---

-## Customer FAQs

 ## Hub publisher profile

 ### What is the difference between a Community User and a Verified Publisher?

-Community Users have simply signed up to receive a DockerID and made some of their repositories Public on Docker Hub.
+Community users are users who have signed up to receive a Docker ID and made some of their repositories public on Docker Hub.
 By contrast, Verified Publishers have engaged directly with Docker's partner team, and enrolled in our Docker Technology Partner program.
-These profiles indicate that the business entity of the publisher has been validated, and have taken proactive steps to partner with Docker.
-Unlike Community content, these Verified Publisher profiles indicate true provenance of the content.
+Verified Publisher profiles indicate that the business entity of the publisher has been validated, and have taken proactive steps to partner with Docker.
+Unlike community content, Verified Publisher profiles indicate true provenance of the content.

 ## Certified content